ajufrancis/neutron-lan/modeling_and_rpc.md

 }
 </pre>

-If the rpc operation is "add" then rpc_server.py routes rpc calls to local methods:
+If the rpc operation is "add" then rpc_server.py routes rpc calls to the following local methods:
 <pre>
 def add_bridges(args):
   ...